johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

   - `S3_ENDPOINT`: `us-east-1.linodeobjects.com` ## Sample, must match where you selected above
   - `S3_BUCKET`: `celeritas` ## Match what you created above
 ### Updating our handlers for S3 buckets
+### Trying things out
+- SIDENOTE: Actual S3 is never tested.
+Added a check if chosen filesystem is enabled to avoid error